ahmed-hamza-eita/Tic-Tac-Toe/README.md

 ## How does it works?
-Minimax is a decision-making algorithm used in game theory, particularly in two-player games like Tic Tac Toe.
-The algorithm is used to determine the best possible move a player can make at any given point in the game.
-Here's how minimax works in Tic Tac Toe:

 - The algorithm starts by creating a game tree that shows all possible moves and outcomes for both players.<br>
 - Each node in the game tree represents a possible state of the game, with edges representing the possible moves from that state.<br>